Synopsis

 The Conqueror of Lanka and the compassionate Protector who comforted Vibhishana (Ravana's younger brother).
 He is Sri Venkatesa who is adored by the sages and the learned devotees.

-Sri Annamacharya: The Greatest Telugu Saint-Poet
+Sri Annamacharya: The 15th Century Telugu Saint-Poet

 | Also Read: Tirumala Sri Venkateswara Swamy Stories |